Methods | Field Camp

 Modules

-(a) Review the written descriptions and background material.
+(a) Review the written descriptions and background material

 (b) Watch the pre-recorded lecture(s)

-(c) Complete a quiz for which a passing grade is required.
+(c) Complete a quiz for which a passing grade

 The thematic modules consist of: